johnpapa/angular-styleguide/a2/README.md

     *Why?*: A component that handles routing is known as the component router, thus this follows the Angular 2 routing pattern.

-    *Why?*: A component that handles routing is known as the componenter router.

-    *Why?*: The `<router-outlet>` indicates where the tempalte should be displayed for the target route.
+    *Why?*: The `<router-outlet>` indicates where the template should be displayed for the target route.

     ```typescript
     import { Component } from 'angular2/core';